timescale/tiger-gh-mcp-server/README.md

 Run `npm i` to install dependencies and build the project.

 You will need a GitHub token with the correct scopes.
-Here is a direct link to [create a new token](https://github.com/settings/tokens/new?scopes=repo,read:org,read:user,user:email&description=tiger-gh-mcp-server).
+Here is a direct link to [create such a new token](https://github.com/settings/tokens/new?scopes=repo,read:org,read:user,user:email&description=tiger-gh-mcp-server).

 Create a `.env` file based on the `.env.sample` file.